 We’re back!
 The Seniors Out & About program has begun again and will be running all summer long.
 This program focuses on offering English-speaking seniors free transportation to various community activities and outings while providing them with opportunities to get out, socialize, and bond with members of their community.
 Such activities include shopping trips, tea afternoons, days at l’Île d’Orléans, outdoor city visits, and more.
 For more information about the project, to offer your suggestions or to register for activities, please contact Alexandra Hartley at 418-683-2366 ext.
 224.

 Thanks to a strong partnership between VEQ and the VEQ Foundation and the financial support of the Jeffery Hale Foundation, VEQ has started a transportation initiative for English-speaking seniors.
 The objective of this project is to allow English-speaking seniors to keep their independence and reduce social isolation through safe and free transportation, to help them in activities that are generally considered fundamental tasks and to allow them to participate in community activities.

 The project started with the creation of a steering committee formed of seniors in the community and staff from organizations that work specifically with seniors.
 The committee distributed a survey to evaluate the type of activities that interest them.
 A total of 59 seniors completed the questionnaire and from the data received, a schedule of weekly outings was created.
-Examples of outings that have taken place so far are to a Chinese lunch buffet, Sugar Shack, trip to Walmart and Movie Matinees.
-In order to learn more about these activities, you may consult our August Seniors Out & About Calendar.
+Examples of outings that have taken place so far are a Chinese lunch buffet, lunches at the Sugar Shack, trips to Walmart and Movie Matinees.
+In order to learn more about these activities, you may consult our 50+ Activities Calendar.